cmallwitz/Financials-Extension/README.md

 On Debian 10, the following steps have worked for me (as root)
 - apt install python3-pip
-- pip3 install python-dateutil
-- pip3 install pytz
+- pip3 install python-dateutil pytz pyparsing

+Users on Windows 10 have reported this to work - as LibreOffice on Windows ships with its own, but minimal Python runtime a few more steps are required
+- Download the script https://bootstrap.pypa.io/get-pip.py to your computer
+- Start a Command Propmpt (CMD) as Administrator
+- on this command prompt run (change path as required)

+  "c:\Program Files\LibreOffice\program\python.exe" c:\temp\get-pip.py

+- and then

-- pip3 install pyparsing
+   "c:\Program Files\LibreOffice\program\python.exe" -m pip install python-dateutil pytz pyparsing

 ### Usage:

-Have a look at the 'releases' tab on GitHub and download a prebuilt **Financials-Extension.oxt** file and load it into Calc under menu item: Tools, Extension Manager...
+Under 'Releases' on GitHub there is downloadable **Financials-Extension.oxt** file - load it into Calc under menu item: Tools, Extension Manager...

 Getting data should be a simple as having this in a cell: